rianbotha/react-doc-md/README.md

 ### Options

+* `--exclude` A filename or glob to exclude.
+You can comma separate a list.
+Make sure to wrap globs in quotes..
 * `--to-console` will write the props table to the terminal instead of the file.
 * `--force` Overwrite the current readme if it exists and start and end comments are missing..
 * `--help` or `-h` display usage options